Fabstir/fabstir-llm-sdk/docs/compute-contracts-reference/ProofSystem.md

 ### Integration with JobMarketplace

-The ProofSystem integrates seamlessly with JobMarketplaceFABWithS5:
+The ProofSystem integrates seamlessly with JobMarketplaceWithModels (`0x462050a4a551c4292586D9c1DE23e3158a9bF3B3`):

 1. **Proof Submission**: Host calls `submitProofOfWork()` on marketplace
 2. **Verification**: Marketplace calls `verifyAndMarkComplete()` on ProofSystem
 3. **State Update**: If valid, proof hash is marked as used
 4. **Token Credit**: Marketplace credits proven tokens to session

+**Configuration**: ProofSystem is configured via `setProofSystem()` on JobMarketplaceWithModels

 ### Key Functions